 Starting in early December 1944 bombed by U. S. bombers and later fighters until June 1945.
 Occupied by the Japanese until June 1945 when liberated by the Australian Army.

 American missions against Labuan

-On September 10, 1945, a Ki-54c Hickory painted in surrender markings transported the Japanese surrender delegation to Labuan Airfield.
-Also, a Ki-21 Sally "Tokyo Rose".
-Both aircraft remained at the airfield until flown to Australia during early 1946.
+On September 10, 1945, the Japanese surrender delegation was transported aboard a Ki-54c Hickory and Ki-21 Sally "Tokyo Rose" painted in surrender markings that landed at Labuan Airfield.
+Both aircraft remained at the airfield until during early 1946 when flown to Australia as war prizes.

 Ki-51 Sonia Tail

 Postwar, Labuan Airfield continued to be used by the Royal Australian Air Force (RAAF) and Royal Air Force (RAF) as a military airfield.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|